Contemporary-Physicslab/Labsafety/Cryogenes.md

 * Shoes: Enclosed footwear, preferably safety shoes/boots, must be worn whilst handling liquid nitrogen

 ## Decanting liquid nitrogen and/or siphoning liquid helium
 * Before using the liquid-nitrogen / liquid helium dispensing system, new employees must be instructed in its operation by an assigned user.
 Be aware of the existing procedures.
-The assigned user grants them authorisation in Lab Servant.
-Only with this authorisation employees can gain access to the dispensing room using their campus card.
+The assigned user grants them authorization in Lab Servant.
+Only with this authorization employees can gain access to the dispensing room using their campus card.

 * The TU clothing regulations apply when decanting liquid nitrogen and liquid helium.
 The prescribed personal protective equipment – face mask, cryogenic gloves, lab coat – must be worn at all times.
 * To prevent oxygen enrichment in open Dewar flasks, they must first be completely emptied before refilling with liquid nitrogen.